-We currently have a 6 filters to pick from.
-We offer the 720nm standard infrared, 800nm infrared, 850nm deep infrared, 665nm extra color infrared, 590nm infrared, and a full spectrum filter.
+We currently have 6 filters to pick from.
+We offer the 720nm standard infrared, 850nm deep infrared, 665nm extra color infrared, 590nm infrared, a full spectrum filter, and a two spectrum filter..
 All filters are the same price.

 The Standard IR Filter (720nm) allows for good color for false color, and good contrast for black and white.
 This is equivilant to the Hoya R72 and Wratten 89b.